stakater/app-dev-unit/README.md

 ## Branches:
 * #####with-consul-discovery-dns:

-  This branch adds docker hostname variable in the unit file and `--dns- and `--dns-search` docker options needed to access DNS entries in consul.
+  This branch adds docker hostname variable in the unit file and `--dns` and `--dns-search` docker options needed to access DNS entries in consul.